RohanSidhu/CAT125_Website/pages/pages-root-folder/index.md

 Trouble finding something specific?
 The [Search][7] tab allows you to search the entire website!
 So if you lose something you found interesting, just use the search tab.

 ## Contact
 Want to get in touch with me?
-The [Contact][8] tab provides some contact info so you can reach out to me about any comments, questions, or concerns.
+The [Contact][8] tab provides some contact info so you can reach out to me about any comments, questions, complaints, or concerns.

 [1]: {{ site.url }}{{ site.baseurl }}/about_me/
 [2]: {{ site.url }}{{ site.baseurl }}/my_projects/